benlebrun/lexCH/README.md

 EXAMPLE COMMANDS AND USAGE INFORMATION
 --------------------------------------

-To obtain the lexical chains from a document, you first need to prepare the document (i.e. tokenize, truecase...) and convert to XML file (see example ```test/newstest2011.short.de.xml```).
+To obtain the lexical chains from a document, you first need to prepare the document (i.e. tokenize, truecase...) and convert it to an XML file (see example ```test/newstest2011.short.de.xml```).

 Train a sense model using SenseGram and update the path to the generated word and sense vectors in ```config.ini```.
 The quality of the model will impact on the quality of the detected lexical chains.